snoop2head/vanilla_javascript_youtube_practice/README.md

 const handleProfile = (req, res) => res.send("You are on my profile");
 ```

-- Run on save using nodemon.
-Save it on local by putting -D on the end.
+- Save it on local by putting -D on the end.

 ```shell
 npm install nodemon -D